 - the Menzies School of Health Research

-- staff at Indigenous primary health care centres (IPHCCs) who were trained and supported to hand out program kits to their eligible patients.
+- trained staff at Indigenous primary healthcare centres (IPHCCs) who handed out program kits to eligible patients.

-Of the 47 IPHCCs that registered to participate, 44 were approved to hand out kits.
+There were 44 registered IPHCCs approved to hand out kits.
 The IPHCCs included:

 - Aboriginal Community Controlled Organisations (ACCHOs)